 Start of your day with a stop at the Genocide Memorial

 While it is a sight hard to see, the Genocide Memorial cannot be missed.
 Be prepared for a gut wrenching and extremely sad experience.
 It is an amazing museum as well as burial grounds for an estimated 300,000 people.
 It does an excellent job explaining the issues in Rwanda, what led to the genocide, why it occurred and the results.
 It also goes beyond Rwanda to talk about other past genocides as a memorial for those victims all over the World.

 Stop at the Belgian Memorial

 10 soldiers who protected the Prime Minister, were taken by rebels to a military compound and slaughtered.
 They fought back with only two handguns and the standoff lasted hours.
-This memorial stands where the massacre occurred, with the building untouched showing the damage done by rebels.
+The Belgian memorial stands where the massacre occurred, with the building untouched showing the damage done by rebels.
 There are 10 stones that represent their brave lives.